search icon

 3. Not Taking Advantage of Incorporation

-Many small businesses start off as a sole proprietorship and never consider incorporating or forming an LLC.
+Many small business owners start off as a sole proprietorship and never consider incorporating or forming an LLC.
 Depending on the size and scope of your company, being a sole proprietor may be the best option.
 However, you owe it to yourself to at least research the benefits of incorporating.

 Corporations and LLCs are legal entities that are separate from you, the owner of the business.
 Thus, operating your business as a corporation or an LLC helps insulate your personal finances and assets from loss if things go awry with your company.

-In the tax arena, operating as an S corporation avoids the double taxation of C corporations, and allows you to reduce the amount of money you pay for Social Security and Medicare taxes.
+In the tax arena, operating as an S corporation avoids the double taxation of C corporations and allows you to reduce the amount of money you pay for Social Security and Medicare taxes, also called self-employment taxes.

 Although LLC members are usually taxed like sole proprietors, the LLC can choose to be treated as an S corporation for tax purposes.
-Making that choice subjects the LLC to additional regulations and paperwork.
-If you already have an LLC, we explain how to change your LLC to an S Corp for you.
+Making the LLC to S corp conversion does subject the LLC to additional regulations and paperwork, though, so the decision shouldn’t be undertaken lightly.

 Speaking of the self-employment tax, many sole-proprietors face a rude awakening at tax time if they fail to put money away ahead of time to fulfill this tax obligation.
+Estimated taxes are quarterly payments required when one expects to owe a significant amount in taxes.
 While half of your self-employment tax is deductible, it must still be paid.
 You also will be required to pay income tax on the income from your business.
 Failure to plan ahead for these taxes has resulted in plenty of tax-time anxiety and heartache for the self-employed.

 5. Missing Deductions